Maanjiwe nendamowinan: Construction

-Maanjiwe nendamowinan cost approximately CA$89 million to build and consists of six storeys and 20,500 square metres (220,600 sq ft) of floor space.
+Maanjiwe nendamowinan cost approximately $89 million to build and consists of six storeys and 20,500 square metres (220,600 sq ft) of floor space.
 It was designed by American architectural firm Perkins&Will and is connected to the adjacent Deerfield Hall.
-The building has two active learning classrooms and houses the Departments of English & Drama, Historical Studies, Language Studies, Philosophy, Political Science, and Sociology, the Institute for the Study of University Pedagogy (ISUP), as well as the Robert Gillespie Academic Skills Centre.
+The building contains a lecture hall, two active learning classrooms, lounge spaces, and offices of the Departments of English and Drama, Historical Studies, Language Studies, Philosophy, Political Science, and Sociology, as well as the Institute for the Study of University Pedagogy (ISUP) and Robert Gillespie Academic Skills Centre.
 The building's main atrium is known as the UTM Grand Hall.
 An office for the Mississaugas of the Credit First Nation (MCFN) was opened in the building in 2022.

+Awards

-It earned a Leadership in Energy and Environmental Design (LEED) Silver certification for its sustainability features, including rainwater recycling, energy-efficient mechanical systems, a green roof, and bird-safe glass.
-In 2021 it won a Citation Award from the American Institute of Architects (AIA), Canada Society chapter.
-Also in 2021, the building received an Award of Merit from the City of Mississauga Urban Design Awards.
+Maanjiwe nendamowinan earned a Leadership in Energy and Environmental Design (LEED) Silver certification for its sustainability features, including rainwater recycling, energy-efficient mechanical systems, a green roof, and bird-safe glass.
+In 2019, the International Interior Design Association (IIDA) awarded the building an IIDA Global Excellence Award in the education category, and in 2021 it won both a Citation Award from the American Institute of Architects (AIA), Canada Society chapter and an Award of Merit from the City of Mississauga Urban Design Awards.